Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh has baffled mathematicians by dividing by zero.
+Jayesh can start a chemical warfare by use of his anal vapors.

-Updated on: [28/8/2025]
+Updated on: [29/8/2025]
 <!-- #jokeEnd -->